ManyTinyThings/ManyTinyThingsWeb/states/repulsive_potential.markdown

 ---
 title: Repulsive potential
+previous: /states/fast_collision
+next: /states/attractive_potential
 ---

-<script src="potential.js"></script>
+<script src="states.js"></script>

 <div id="chapter">

-To better understand the interaction, let's first simplify the situation.
+To better understand the attraction, let's first look at two _non-attracting_ particles.

 I have put the particles on a narrow track, so they can only move back and forth (and not around each other).
 Imagine the camera rotating with the particles so that they are always on a horizontal line.

-Then I glue the left particle to the wall so that only the right one can move.
-Imagine the camera following the left particle, always keeping it on the same place on the screen.

 <div class="page">